Appiko/nrf5x-firmware/application/sense_pir/Readme.md

 ![modular_interaction](https://github.com/Appiko/nrf5x-firmware/blob/master/application/sense_pir/modular_interaction.svg)

+In the context of of this diagram communication means data transfer between any two modules.
+Here all the arrows represent transfer of sensepi_config until specified otherwise.
+Data transfer happens bi-directionally between modules, except for 2 cases where it's unidirectional.

 As We can observe over there, all modules interact with main application directly.
 Almost all the inter-module communication is done through main application.
 Only once direct communication between two module happens when Camera module saves